aabbtree77/twinpeekz/README.md

 ## Why Nim and not Go?

-This will go into another repo, but for now let's drop a few arguments:
+There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
+For now, let's consider Nim:

 * Faster closer to the metal runtime.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

 * Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec, without macros and DSL.

-* Less of that *, nil, interface, reflect and "capitalization for export" clutter.
-Having clear const, let, var separated from the always messy ptr, addr, ref in Nim is already progress.
-Compare this to having only const, var and * in Go which makes you perpetually crippled.
+* Less clutter with pointers.
+Go has const, var and * and we do not know what and when escapes to the heap.
+Nim has const, let, var separated from ptr, addr, ref, with the latter being largely avoidable.

-* To be fair, Nim lacks solid sum types/ADTs and "less is more" philosophy.
+* To be fair, Nim lacks solid sum types/ADTs and the "less is more" philosophy.
 Its compile time is complex and evolving, most of it should be avoided.

 * Let's avoid nonsequential code execution as well.
-It does not scale at the level of "an actor "cannon" spawns the actors of type "cannonball" that hit an actor "wall".
-This is relevant to asset loading and MMORTS though.

 * Unique attempts to make OpenGL easier, e.g. [this shader compilation macro](https://github.com/treeform/shady).